top of page

 Jenn & Leon on YouTube

-As entrepreneurs and full-time slow travellers our goal is to see as much of this beautiful planet as we can!
-We love getting to know communities and locals around the world and through our channel we want to help and support them by sharing their culture with our viewers.
+We love getting to know communities and locals around the world and we want to help and support them by sharing their culture with our viewers.

-By subscribing to our channel you will get notified of our latest videos as and when they land, so you will never miss out.
+By subscribing you'll be notified of our latest videos as and when they land, so you will never miss out.

 A world map with interconnected lines and a circular logo labeled "City Lives, Travel & Lifestyle" is featured.
 The words "Country Guides" sit at the bottom, inviting you to explore just as warmly as a stuffed turkey hoodie on Thanksgiving.

-Check out our all you need to know comprehensive country guides for over 20 countries, with everything from visa information to culture and customs, transportation to health and safety, must-see places and handy maps.
-We include helpful links, sim card info and even emergency numbers!
-Not to mention our blog posts, videos, interesting facts and much more.
+Get our FREE comprehensive country guides for over 20 countries, with everything from visa information to culture and customs, transportation to health and safety, must-see places and handy maps.

 Two people taking a selfie in clear shallow water, one wearing a pink cap and sunglasses, the other with a beard, both smiling.